I think there's some people misunderstanding me on this proposal that I have made to raise taxes in California.

 In a nutshell, our plan makes five basic recommendations.

-That dramatically reduces rates, simplifies the code, broadens the base, and reduces the deficit.
+Number two, pass tax reform that dramatically reduces rates, simplifies the code, broadens the base, and reduces the deficit.

-Number four, achieve mandatory savings from farm subsidies, military and civil service retirement.
+Number four, achieve mandatory savings from farm subsidies, military, and civil service retirement.

-Number five, ensure Social Security solvency for the next 75 years while reducing poverty among seniors.
+Number five, ensure social security solvency for the next 75 years while reducing poverty among seniors.

-Now, the New York Times has put out their version of what's in the deficit uh reduction panel report, deep cuts in domestic and military spending starting in 2012, and overhaul of the tax code to raise revenue, which is tax reform, dramatically reduce rates, simplify the code, broaden the base, reduce the deficit.
+Now, the New York Times has put out their version of what's in the deficit reduction panel report, deep cuts in domestic and military spending starting in 2012 and overhaul of the tax code to raise revenue, which is tax reform, dramatically reduce rates, simplify the code, broaden the base, reduce the deficit.

 That would work.

-By reducing rates and simplifying the code, broadening the base means more people will be employed.
+By reducing rates and simplifying the code, broadening the base means more people will be employed, more people will be paying taxes.

 And the lower the rates are, the more people will admit their income and not try to shelter it or hide it or otherwise cheat.

-The plan would reduce social security benefits to most future retirees, low-income people, would get a higher benefit, and it would be subject to higher levels of income to payroll taxes, or it would subject higher levels of income to payroll taxes to ensure Social Security solvency for at least the next 75 years.
+The plan would reduce Social Security benefits to most future retirees, low-income people, would get a higher benefit, and it would be subject to higher levels of income to payroll taxes, or it would subject higher levels of income to payroll taxes to ensure Social Security solvency for at least the next 75 years.

-We'll have more detail as I actually have a time to immerse myself in it, but uh raise these the income level subject to payroll taxes while simplifying the code.
+So along with the proposed tax reform, and this is just the first cursory look at this, we'll have more detail as I actually have a time to immerse myself in it, but raise the income level subject to payroll taxes while simplifying the code.

 Well, I mean, you can be surprised all you want, but there's not a whole lot you can do here.